|Work Type||New Tolled Roadway|

 |Contractor||Archer Western - de Moya Joint Venture|

-The Gateway Expressway project will create two new 4-lane elevated tolled roadways that will provide direct connections - with no intersections - between US 19 and I-275 and between the Bayside Bridge (north of 49th Street N) and I-275.
+The Gateway Expressway project is constructing two new 2-lane elevated tolled roadways that will provide direct connections between US 19 and I-275, and the Bayside Bridge (north of 49th Street N) and I-275.

-- Construct SR 690, a new 4-lane tolled expressway connection from US 19 to west of I-275.
-This segment of roadway will generally be located in the median of existing 118th Avenue North (CR 296) and includes flyover bridges connecting to mainline US 19, structures over crossroads and sensitive lands, viaducts over surface roads, ramps, and widening and rehabilitation of existing structures that will remain.
-SR 690 will be elevated over portions of 118th Avenue North, 49th Street North, 47th Street North, 43rd Street North, 34th Street North, the ramp at 31st Court North and 28th Street North.
+SR 690, a new 4-lane tolled expressway connection from US 19 to the west of I-275.
+The new roadway will be built in the median of existing 118th Avenue North.
+SR 690 will be elevated over portions of 118th Avenue North, 49th Street North, 47th Street North, 43rd Street North, 34th Street North, the ramp at 31st Court North, and 28th Street North.
 Please note: the permanent closure of the southbound US 19 ramp to Bryan Dairy Road/118th Avenue North occurred on August 25, 2021.

-- Construct SR 686A, a new 4 lane elevated tolled (static) expressway from the Bayside Bridge (CR 611) to just west of I-275.
-SR 686A will generally be constructed within the median of SR 686 (Roosevelt Boulevard) from the Bayside Bridge to SR 688 (Ulmerton Road), with a new interchange at SR 688, then will continue south along a new alignment through the old Sunshine Speedway property until it merges with SR 690 via flyover bridges and continue east toward I-275.
+SR 686A, a new 4-lane elevated tolled expressway from the Bayside Bridge to just west of I-275.
+It will be primarily built in the median of Roosevelt Boulevard between the Bayside Bridge and Ulmerton Road.
+An interchange at Ulmerton Road will be built as part of this project.
+The new roadway will continue south through the old Sunshine Speedway property until it merges with SR 690.

-- Reconstruct existing Roosevelt Boulevard from the Bayside Bridge to Ulmerton Road as generally two one-way surface roads including a new access configuration and roads for the St. Pete-Clearwater International (PIE) Airport terminal.
+- Rebuilding existing Roosevelt Boulevard from the Bayside Bridge to Ulmerton Road as generally two one-way surface roads including a new access configuration and roads for the St. Pete-Clearwater International (PIE) Airport terminal.

-- Resurface 118th Avenue North pavement, from US 19 to 31st Court North.
+- Repaving 118th Avenue North from US 19 to 31st Court North.

-- Reconstruct/widen/rehabilitate sections of existing US 19 and 118th Avenue North, including new ramps and flyover structures.
+- Repairing or rebuilding sections of existing US 19 and 118th Avenue North including new ramps and bridges.

 Work located in front of the St. Pete-Clearwater International (PIE) Airport includes: